huggingface/blog/llama2.md

 ## Inference
 In this section, we’ll go through different approaches to running inference of the Llama2 models.
+Before using these models, make sure you have requested access to one of the models in the official [Meta Llama 2](https://huggingface.co/meta-llama) repositories.

+**Note: Make sure to also fill the official Meta form.
+Users are provided access to the repository once both forms are filled after few hours.**

 ### Using transformers

-With transformers release 4.31, one can already use Llama 2 and leverage all the tools within the HF ecosystem, such as:
+With transformers [release 4.31](https://github.com/huggingface/transformers/releases/tag/v4.31.0), one can already use Llama 2 and leverage all the tools within the HF ecosystem, such as:

 - training and inference scripts and examples
 - safe file format (`safetensors`)